empion-io/engineering-challenges/full-stack/README.md

 - As an applicant, it should be possible to visualise my matches
 - As a company, it should be possible to visualise my matches

-### Business rules
+## Business rules

-#### Computation of the culture test result
+### Computation of the culture test result

 - Given a culture test is completed, then the result should be calculated by computing the average of all answer values for that test.
-- Given a completed culture test, when the result is computed, the culture type of the respondend should be updated to the culture type that includes the test result between the `lower_end` and `upper_end`.
+- Given a completed culture test, when the result is computed, the culture type of the respondent should be updated to the culture type that includes the test result between the `lower_end` and `upper_end`.

 ### General requirements

-- All timestamps should be presente in the user's timezone.
+- All timestamps should be present in the user's timezone.
 - Your solution should be properly tested (all tests should be passing).
 - Your solution should be properly documented (we should be able to run it based on your instructions without any issues).
 - Your solution should be linted (We recommend using Prettier for that).